mifansLA/mi/_posts/2019-05-30-download-4-apk-gcam-cocok-untuk-redmi-5-plus-vince.md

 Hence, it is crucial to find out what works on other users of the same phone.

 Here are Gcam app proven compatible to run on Xiaomi Redmi 5 Plus.
 Google Cam makes use of Android Camera2 API.
-You can enable this required API only if your bootloader is unlocked.
+You can **enable this required API** 👉 [1](https://miui.blog/file/464/), [2](https://miui.blog/file/471/). (only if your bootloader is unlocked)

-### Download Gcam APK
+## Download Gcam APK

-**Gcam ported by Arnova8G2:** These two gcam APK files are ported from Google Pixel 2.
+*Gcam ported by Arnova8G2:* These two gcam APK files are ported from Google Pixel 2.
 Some of the key features including: Slow Motion up to 120 fps, Panorama, Photo Sphere, Lens Blur, Portrait, and HDR+ Enhanced.
 It also features Motion photo (not with HDR+).
 When Motion Photo is on, each photo you capture could include a short video before and after the shot.
 The video may be embedded when you share the photo.

 The two builds below work flawlessly on Redmi 5 Plus running latest MIUI 10 (based on Android 8.1 Oreo).
 They also work on MIUI 9 based on Android 7.1 Nougat but you may expect random force close situation.